Utodev/ZXUC/README.md

 # ZXCU

 A menu guided setup utility for ZX-Uno and settings set configurator.
-Allows to change several settings in the ZX-Uno on the fly, without reseting, and allows saving those sets and restore them later.
+Allows to change several settings in the ZX-Uno on the fly, without reseting, and allows saving different profiles to restore them later.

 Compile options
 ===============